nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ```

 As a result, that SnippetPolicy will affect all HTTPRoutes, not only HTTPRoutes of their application.
 At the same time,
-inherited policies like ClientSettingsPolicy has the same issue.
+inherited policies like ClientSettingsPolicy have the same issue.

 We're not pursuing this approach for two reasons:

 - Splitting snippets is already possible with SnippetsFilter.
 - Splitting snippets complicates SnippetsPolicy, because now the Cluster operator needs to manage two resources.

 ### Summary

 - Snippets allow the Cluster operator to quickly configure NGINX features not available via NGF.
-- SnippetsPolicy and should be used only by the Cluster operator, because of reliability and security implications.
+- SnippetsPolicy and SnippetsFilter should be used only by the Cluster operator, because of reliability and security
+  implications.
 - SnippetsFilter, it is possible to split the responsibility of creating snippets (the Cluster operator) and enabling
   snippets (the Application Developer).